jeffersonfparil/violinplotter/README.md

 cd violinplotter/
 ```

-Inside the *violinplotter/* directory open R, build and install using the zip file:
+Inside the *violinplotter/* directory open R, build and install:

 ```r
 ### build the package into the base directory (one level lower)